 Redis & NodeJS Guide

 This is a beginners guide to setting up Redis and NodeJS and exporting two promisified functions to get from the cache and store to the cache.
 I wrote this guide since I had faced some hurdles setting up and couldn't find a guide that would get me up and running from start to finish.
-If you have used Redis and are well versed but have never integrated or used it with NodeJS, I hope this guide will be helpful for you.

 I will be using promises since it is now the accepted way to write modern javascript code.